TobiasGleiter/seance-hand-clothes-web-shop/prompts/database-engineer/README.md

 ### 4. Datastructure User

 ```
-- Users should have a name and adress.
+- Users should have a name, hashed-password, salt and adress.
 - Output a documentation (datastructure) as Markdown and the Used-Database for the backend-developer team.
 ```